arturonline/docs/php/Laravel/new/existing database.md

-# Working with an existing database in laravel
+# Working with an existing database in Laravel

 ## 1. Configure your database connection